01 of 04

 Montreal Observation Deck Au Sommet PVM

-Located on the 46th floor of Place Ville-Marie 185 metres (607 feet) above street level is Montreal observation deck Au Sommet PVM, offering an impressive 360-degree view of the cityscape, from Jacques-Cartier Bridge to St. Joseph's Oratory to Mount Royal and the Olympic Stadium.
+Located on the 46th floor of Place Ville-Marie 185 meters (607 feet) above street level is Montreal observation deck Au Sommet PVM, offering an impressive 360-degree view of the cityscape, from Jacques-Cartier Bridge to St. Joseph's Oratory to Mount Royal and the Olympic Stadium.

 Visitors also have a chance to catch a privileged view of Montreal's various fireworks displays throughout the year, especially during the Montreal International Fireworks Competition.